 WHY MOVIES ARE IMPORTANT

-Unfortunately, the longer that I practice psychotherapy, the more that I can see the limitations to it.
-Over time, it has become easier for me to see the traps that people consistently fall into, and the logical steps that people need to take to successfully overcome these difficulties.
+Unfortunately, the longer I practise psychotherapy, the more I can see its limitations.
+Over time, it has become easier for me to look at the traps that people consistently fall into and the logical steps people need to overcome these difficulties.

 However, people are not just logical creatures.
-They have emotional reactions to things, based on their past experiences and beliefs.
-For long-term change to take place sometimes we need to be able to truly connect and bring about change on an emotional level.
+They have emotional reactions to things based on their past experiences and beliefs.
+Therefore, for long-term change to occur, we need to connect and bring about change emotionally.

 This is where stories become relevant.
-Whether it is through a good fiction book or a great movie, stories have a capacity to connect with us on an emotional level and move us more than a rational argument ever could.
-Without further ado, here is my list, ranked in terms of their IMDb star rating:
+Whether through a good fiction book or a great movie, stories can connect with us emotionally and move us more than a rational argument ever could.
+Without further ado, here is my list, ranked based on their IMDb star rating: